panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 // @include: diff
 ```

-The function above accepts 2 arguments of type `Date`: the start and end dates.
-Then the function returns the difference in
+The function above accepts 2 arguments of type `Date`: the start and end dates, and returns the difference (in days) between these dates.
-days between start and end dates.

 For example, let's determine the difference between January 1, 2021 and January 2, 2021: